-Well, there are reasons why some races start from stalls and others don’t.
+Well, there are good reasons why some races start from stalls and others don’t.
 And Paddy is here to explain what this weird discrepancy in horse racing is all about in out latest Demystifying Racing guide…

 WHAT ARE HORSE RACING STALLS FOR?

 Horse racing stalls are used to maximise the competitive fairness of short races.
 Many Flat races in the UK and Ireland, and the vast majority of track races in the USA and Australia, use stalls.

 Just like in sprint athletics, it would be unfair if runners getting ready for a short race were stood ahead of their opponents on the start line.
 So, like in athletics, the stalls act as a starting block for horses, who bolt as soon as the doors open.

 This ensures all horses begin running at the same time, and all have exactly the same distance to cover, which makes for better racing betting odds.
 In major races such as the Melbourne Cup, stalls can be as big as 25-horses wide, which in turn produces enthralling sprint finishes with the majority of runners in contention to win.

 As mentioned, the Melbourne Cup is one of the most iconic races in the world to use stalls.
 In the UK, major Flat races like the St Leger, the Oaks and the Royal Ascot Gold Cup feature stalls.

 Meanwhile, the Prix de l’Arc de Triomphe in France, America’s Preakness Stakes and the Dubai World Cup also feature stalls starts.
 And Paddy offers extensive horse racing betting odds on each of these major races.